wargabasdat/Seleksi-2023-Tugas-1/README.md

 2. Get teams/constructors standings of a season
 3. Get the winners of a season
 4. Get race results (requires race IDs from the F1 website)
-5. Get quali results (requires race IDs from the F1 website)
-6. Get race IDs in a season
+5. Get race IDs in a season
 7. Save last dataframe to JSON

 You may save up to one dataframe to a JSON file at a time.